 Bottom line: it costs less to digitalize than to hire more staff.

 Myth: We can’t do the job onsite without paper

 Job sites are still running off one of the oldest communication methods developed, next to voice and stone tablets.
 While sales processes are slightly digitized by email, most job site communication is through phone calls, emails, and paper notes.
 Because this data is captured haphazardly, there is a loss of details and data for management.
 Furthermore, this communication occurs during idle time when field and supporting staff track down resources, meaning less time “turning wrenches,” leading to lost margins.
 What are the tools of today’s building executives during meetings besides their mobile devices?
 Note pads, legal pads, and paper planners.
 Field staff rely on iPads or tablets for email but prefer printed plan sets.

 We plan projects digitally, but how we execute them is analog.
 Consider that 90% of the cost of a project is in the field, not the office.
 An analysis of more than $1 trillion worth of capital projects by McKinsey found that the most significant gains in job site performance were in “‘basic’ project management.”

 Value engineering with technology needs to move from the office to the field, benefitting all parties.
-Digital transformation by leveraging RevOps across the organization isn’t just for management; digital processes help field staff by increasing productivity and decreasing idle time.
+Digital transformation by leveraging RevOps across the organization isn’t just for management; digital processes help field staff increase productivity and decrease idle time.

 Myth: Technology is only for end-users

-A multi-family executive told us that they felt technology serves the customer through innovations built into the living experience.
+A multi-family executive told us technology serves the customer through innovations built into the living experience.
 We agree.
-The internet of things has fostered everything from smart appliances to climate-saving thermostats.
+The Internet of Things has fostered everything from smart appliances to climate-saving thermostats.
 But that’s not where innovation ends.

 Proptech is better known broadly as “property technology.”
 The umbrella term encompasses any software or technology that assists today’s real estate industry.